Do the Digit Insurance

 • Additionally, this exercise is beneficial as it improves the balance of older people since the lower body weakens faster, leading to frequent falls.

-Tai Chi for Health Institute suggests that this exercise is beneficial for elderly persons with arthritis.
-Since it doesn't involve any high-risk moves, it is safe for seniors to practice this daily.
+Tai Chi for Health Institute suggests this exercise benefits elderly persons with arthritis.
+Since it doesn't involve any high-risk moves, it is safe for seniors to practise this daily.

 • Benefits of Tai Chi include improving stress and arthritis pain relief.

-Sit upright in a chair and keep one foot on a stool.
+Sit upright in a chair or sofa, keeping one foot on a stool or the floor.
 Carefully lean forward as your hip hinges, and try to feel the stretch at the back of your knees.
-Hold this position for a few seconds until moving on to the other leg and following the same workout.
+Hold this position for a few seconds before moving to the other leg and following the same workout.

 • This exercise improves your ability to stretch your knees while walking and avoids gait.